bartonlab/paper-DMS-inference/README.md

 ### Software dependencies

-Here's an example statement about the need for external software to execute any part of the code: Parts of the analysis are implemented in C++11 and the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
+Parts of the analysis are implemented in C++11 and the [GNU Scientific Library](https://www.gnu.org/software/gsl/).

 Download Eigen package with this [link](https://gitlab.com/libeigen/eigen/-/archive/3.4.0/eigen-3.4.0.zip) to access to the C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 Make sure that we are using the version of 3.4.0.
 Unzip the directory under ./epistasis_inference/.